TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

    console.log(playRound(playerSelection, computerSelection));
    ~~~

 6. Write a NEW function called `game()`.
-Call the previous function _inside_ of this one to play a 5 round game that keeps score and reports a winner or loser at the end.
+Call the `playRound` function _inside_ of this one to play a 5 round game that keeps score and reports a winner or loser at the end.
    1. Remember loops?
 This is a great opportunity to use one to play those five rounds:

       ~~~javascript